Dogs of Chernobyl

 SLAVUTYCH SPAY/NEUTER AND TRAPPING TEAMS

 In the Chernobyl worker town of Slavutych there are many stray and feral cats that are fed and cared for by the people who live there.
 Slavutych is the town that was established for the power plant employees to live, after the explosion in 1986 that forced them from their town of Pripyat.
-For 3 years, Clean Futures Fund set up a spay/neuter clinic to help with the stray cat and dog problem in Slavutych as well as tended to the residents’ pets.
+For over 3 years, Clean Futures Fund set up a spay/neuter clinic to help with the stray cat and dog problem in Slavutych as well as tended to the residents’ pets.
 Since the establishment of the Slavutych Spay/Neuter Clinic, over 700 dogs and cats have been sterilized there.

 The trapping team consists of animal handlers who set out humane cat traps in the middle of the night, watch the traps for cats to enter and then deliver them to the temporary veterinary clinic for spay/neuter to be performed in the morning.
 The cats are then released back to the same area they were removed from.